FusionAuth/fusionauth-example-asp-netcore5/README.md

 You need to have dotnetcore installed to run this code.
 Please note that this application uses netcore 5.0.

+See the blog post for more details about setting up FusionAuth: [Securing an ASP.NET Core Razor Pages app with OAuth](https://fusionauth.io/blog/2020/05/06/securing-asp-netcore-razor-pages-app-with-oauth).
+That blog post was written for dotnet3.1, but the FusionAuth setup is identical.

 ## Windows install

 To deploy and run on Windows, assuming you have the dotnetcore 5.0 runtime installed: